Manufacturing

 Our discharge to air consent is for the discharge of ammonia and urea from the dust scrubber stack in our urea plant.

 Our consent data is shared below.
-The data is updated regularly.
-Last update Dec 2023.
+The data is updated half yearly.
+Last update November 2025.

-Our water abstraction from the local river is monitored continuously and updated quarterly.
+Our water abstraction from the local river is monitored continuously and reported quarterly to Taranaki Regional Council.

 Our environmental and quality management systems are independently certified to the international standards of ISO 14001:2015 and 9001:2015.